bonsai-rx/pulsepal/docs/articles/creating-configuring.md

 In normal mode, an incoming trigger (low to high logic transition) received by a trigger channel will start pulse trains on all linked output channels.

--Additional trigger pulses received during playback of the pulse train will be ignored.
+- Additional trigger pulses received during playback of the pulse train will be ignored.

 In toggle mode, an incoming trigger received by a trigger channel will start pulse trains on linked output channels.

--If an additional trigger pulse is detected during playback, the pulse trains on all linked output channels are stopped.
+- If an additional trigger pulse is detected during playback, the pulse trains on all linked output channels are stopped.

 In pulse gated mode, a low to high logic transition starts playback and a high to low transition stops playback.